Why Spinal Cord Injuries Are Serious

 About Baton Rouge, LA

-Baton Rouge is the capital of Louisiana and the second-largest city in the state.
+Baton Rouge is Louisiana's capital and the state's second-largest city.
 Located about 79 miles from New Orleans and 56 miles from Lafayette, it is considered a central transportation hub between these metropolitan areas as well as Houston, Texas, and Jackson, Mississippi.
-Baton Rouge is known for its history and diverse cultural background, which can be experienced through the city’s many museums, art galleries, and restaurants.
-Some of the most popular attractions, for residents and tourists alike, are Baton Rouge’s parks and recreation areas, the warship turned museum, the USS Kid, Louisiana’s Old State Capitol building, and the Baton Rouge Zoo, which features more than 1,800 species.
+Baton Rouge is known for its history and diverse cultural background, which can be experienced through its many museums, art galleries, and restaurants.
+Some of the most popular attractions, for residents and tourists alike, are Baton Rouge's parks and recreation areas, the warship turned museum, the USS Kid, Louisiana's Old State Capitol building, and the Baton Rouge Zoo, which features more than 1,800 species.

 Baton Rouge: Helpful Resources